hull-components/formbuilder/README.md

 ### modal

-Displays the form in a modal on page load.
-(Requires bootstrap 3).
+Displays the form in a modal on page load. (works with bootstrap 3 or fancybox).

 **example**